KxSystems/docs/docs/ml/toolkit/graph/graph.md

 2. Outputs: This is either
 	1. A singular character representing the data type of output in the case of a node returning a single output
 	2. A dictionary mapping a named output to its associated type
 3. Function: This is a function containing the logic to be executed by the node.
-This function should take as input the same number of inputs as defined by the inputs key of the node dictionary and return either a single value of any type in the case of a single return or a dictionary with keys which map to the outputs key of the node dictionary.
+This function should take, as input, the same number of inputs as defined by the inputs key.
+This function should return either a single value of any type in the case of a single return or a dictionary with keys which map to the outputs defined above.

 The following image shows a graphical representation of such a node followed by a number of examples showing the basic structure of these nodes.